Illusory motion: Occurrences

 Illusory motion can occur in different circumstances.
 Stroboscopic images is where a series of static images are viewed in sequence at a high enough rate that the static images appear to blend into a continuous motion.
 An example of this is a motion picture.
 Optical art (or Op art.) is when artists use simple black and white patterns that create vivid illusions of motion, which are known as optical flow.

-Stroboscopic images
+Stroboscopic effects

+Stroboscopic effects are caused by aliasing that occurs when continuous rotational or other cyclic motion is represented by a series of short or instantaneous samples (as opposed to a continuous view) at a sampling rate close to the period of the motion.
 Rotating objects can appear counter-rotating, stationary, or rotating under a strobe light.

+Simon Stampfer, who coined the term in his 1833 patent application for his stroboscopische Scheiben (better known as the "phenakistiscope"), explained how the illusion of motion occurs when during unnoticed regular and very short interruptions of light, one figure gets replaced by a similar figure in a slightly different position.

+Beta movement and the phi phenomenon are examples of apparent motion that can be induced with stroboscopic alternation between stimuli at different spots in close proximity of each other.
+Beta movement occurs with relatively big differences in position or shape between images at relatively low stroboscopic frequencies, and seems to rely more on cerebral interpretation than on lower neural processing.
+The (pure) phi phenomenon occurs at very high stroboscopic frequencies and induces a ghost-like "objectless" motion between or around the alternating figures.
+Both have erroneously been regarded as explanations for the illusion of motion in film.
-The apparent counter-rotation of wheels can also occur in daylight.
-Because of the illusion of counter-rotation in constant light, it is reasonable to assume that the eye views the world in a series of still images, and therefore the counter-rotation is a result of under-sampling (aliasing).

-There is, however, a strong counter-argument to this theory.
-A simple demonstration to disprove the idea is to view an apparent counter-rotation (that of a rotating drum) in mirror image.
+The apparent counter-rotation of wheels can also occur in constant daylight.
+It has been assumed that the eye views the world in a series of still images, and therefore the counter-rotation would be a result of physiological under-sampling.
+However, a simple demonstration to disprove the idea is to view an apparent counter-rotation (that of a rotating drum) simultaneously with a mirror image.
 Subjective reports reveal that the counter-rotation appears in only one of the images (either the real or mirrored image when both are viewed simultaneously).
+Perceptual rivalry has been suggested as a more likely cause of the effect.